 - Bruising around the puncture site - Blockage of an artery after angioplasty due to either 'clot formation' or 'collapse of the artery walls'.
 Clot formation may be treated by removing it with suction devices or possibly with clot dissolving drugs - Blockage of the artery by a small tear of the lining.
 This is treated by stenting - When the balloon is inflated it is possible for the artery to rupture.
 This is very rare and can sometimes be repaired in the X-ray department with a covered stent - Pieces of the atheroma (furring up of the artery wall) may break off and block smaller arteries in the thigh or lower leg.
 We can sometimes remove (by suction) these parts causing the blockage or you may need surgery - 'Amputation' (loss of limb).
-This is rare and varies according to how severe the artery disease is in each individual patient - Death as a result of the procedure is extremely rare - Radiation: This procedure involves exposure to radiation.
-For most patients, the risk of causing cancer from this exposure is less than 1 in 1000.
-It may be more than this if your procedure is complex or depending on factors such as body type, height and weight.
-The requesting doctor and the doctor that will be performing your examination feel that the benefit of having the test or treatment outweighs the risk from the exposure to radiation.
-If you have further questions about the risk of exposure to radiation, please talk to your doctor during consent.
+This is rare and varies according to how severe the artery disease is in each individual patient - Death as a result of the procedure is extremely rare - Radiation: Ionising radiation may cause cancer many years or decades after the exposure.
+We are all at risk of developing cancer during our lifetime.
+50% of the population is likely to develop one of the many forms of cancer at some stage during our lifetime.
+It has been estimated that undergoing this procedure may increase the chances of this happening to you to about 0.1 %.
+The requesting doctor and the doctor that will be performing your examination feel that the benefit of having the test or treatment outweighs the risk from the exposure to radiation - If you have further questions about the risk of exposure to radiation, please talk to your doctor during consent.